robin-raymond/zax.io/concurrency.md

 ### Creating asynchronous function out of `lazy` functions

 A `lazy` function can be converted into an asynchronous function (see [lazy functions](lazy.md)).
-When a function marked as `lazy` returns a `lazy` function, the `lazy` function can be passed and invoked from an alternative thread.
+When a function qualified as `lazy` returns a `lazy` function, the `lazy` function can be passed and invoked from an alternative thread.

-On caution, `lazy` functions are not expected to be marked as deep `deep` where the compiler will not issue a warning if the `deep` qualifier was not applied.
+On caution, `lazy` functions are not expected to be qualified as `deep` where the compiler will not issue a warning if the `deep` qualifier was not applied.
 If a `lazy` function isn't designed for thread safety, unexpected behaviors can ensue.

 ````zax